nemesisdb/nemesisdb/docs/docs/tutorials/sessions/shared-sessions.md

 A normal (non-shared) session token is randomly generated, so if two clients create a session with the same name, they will receive a different token.

-But with a shared session, the name is used to generate the token which lets `SH_OPEN` generate the same token if the name is the same as the shared session.
+But with a shared session, the name is used to generate the token which lets `SH_OPEN` generate the same token if the name is the same **and** the session is shared.

 If `SH_OPEN` attempts to open a session that isn't shared, it will fail.